Diane L. Kaufman, MD

 Physician, Child & Adolescent Psychiatry

-Originally from Long Island, New York, Dr. Kaufman is a Phi Beta Kappa graduate of Mount Holyoke College.
+Originally from Long Island, New York, Dr. Kaufman is a Magna Cum Laude and Phi Beta Kappa graduate of Mount Holyoke College.
 Dr. Kaufman received her medical education at Downstate Medical Center followed by six and a half years of training at New York University Medical Center/ Bellevue Hospital in pediatrics, adult psychiatry, and child psychiatry.
-For the next 28 years, she was an outpatient child psychiatrist who also at times provided psychiatric care to adults, at the University of Medicine and Dentistry of New Jersey (UMDNJ, Newark campus), which is now known as Rutgers Biomedical and Health Sciences.
+Dr Kaufman is board certified in both Pediatrics and Psychiatry.
+For the next 28 years, she provided outpatient psychiatric care at the University of Medicine and Dentistry of New Jersey (UMDNJ, Newark campus), which is now known as Rutgers Biomedical and Health Sciences.

 LICENSURES & CERTIFICATIONS

 American Board of Psychiatry & Neurology in General Psychiatry

 Graduate, Internship, Residency, Fellowship (Pediatrics, Psychiatry, Child & Adolescent Psychiatry with board eligibility), New York University Medical Center/ Bellevue Hospital

 Graduate, Medical School, Downstate Medical Center, Brooklyn, New York

 Expressive Arts Educational Facilitator, Salve Regina University, Newport, Rhode Island